nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

 -->

-## Template tour
+### Template tour

 ...

+### Takeaway

-Congratulations!
-You have now created a template pipeline, and learned about important template files!
+You have now created a template pipeline, and learned about important template files

+### What's next?

 In the next step we will start changing the code and add new tools to the pipeline.

+---

 ## Check the input data